chrisnunes57/nyt-mini-crosswords/README.md

 1. Run `scraper.py` to populate `data.json` with data.
     - This might take a minute, as it will make a request for each day in the desired date range
-3. Once `data.json` is populated, run `frequencies.py` to print word-related analysis to stdout
+2. Once `data.json` is populated, run `frequencies.py` to print word-related analysis to stdout
     - It's a lot of output, so it can be useful to pipe to a file, like `python frequencies.py > text.out`
+3. Once `data.json` is populated, you can also run `puzzle_metrics.py` to print puzzle-related analysis to stdout
+    - Similarly to `frequencies.py`, it can be useful to pipe output to a file, like `python puzzle_metrics.py > text.out`

 # Important Notes